LahElr/my-small-tools/README.md

 Tested on Windows and Linux machines.
 It should also work on other OSs, but no test is done.

+* Known problem(s) : The console widow should be wide enough or the refreshing can't work proply; Unable to use Ctrl-C to stop on Windows for unknown reason.

 ## SBU Crawler

 This script can crawl images of dataset SBU dataset mentioned in [Im2Text: Describing Images Using 1 Million Captioned Photographs](http://www.cs.virginia.edu/~vicente/sbucaptions/) with proxy.